Corzina/DTD-donation/Study 1/Pre-processing/readme.md

-# Obrain LISS Panel Core Studies Data
+# Obtain LISS Panel Core Studies Data

 I do not own the data used in the empirical part of the article.
 To obrain it, reader should get access to the LISS Core Studies panel data, as described at https://www.lissdata.nl/use-the-panel